-Although the Persians and Ancient Egyptians did in fact try to dig a canal in ancient times, as far back as 500 BC, it wasn’t until the latter half of the 19th century that work commenced on what was to become one of the engineering wonders of the world and the greatest conduit to global trade seen at that time.
+Although the Persians and Ancient Egyptians did try to dig a canal through the Sinai Peninsula as far back as 500 BC, it wasn’t until the latter half of the 19th century that work commenced on what was to become one of the engineering wonders of the world and a powerful conduit to global trade.
+The Suez Canal is undoubtedly a significant maritime achievement.

-Recently, new cruising areas have increased in popularity in the Red Sea including Sharm El Sheikh and Hurghada.
-Refuelling in Djibouti is commonplace and gives most superyachts the range to then head off into the Indian Ocean and set course for the Seychelles, Maldives and India, or up the coast to Oman and around into the Persian Gulf to visit Dubai, Bahrain or Kuwait.
+Recently, new cruising areas have increased in popularity, including Sharm El Sheikh and Hurghada.
+Refuelling in Djibouti is commonplace, giving most superyachts the range to then head off into the Indian Ocean and set a course for the Seychelles, Maldives and India, or up the coast to Oman and around into the Persian Gulf to visit Dubai, Bahrain and Kuwait.